marcinwojtasiak/MSiD-Project/README.md

 Fashion-MNIST is a data set of 28x28 greyscale images of clothing pieces from 10 categories.
 It contains 60,000 training examples and 10,000 test examples.I am sharing my result on this data set using a KNN algorithm as well as a CNN.
 ## KNN
 ### Methods
-I calculated the distance between examlpes as euclidean distance. https://en.wikipedia.org/wiki/Euclidean_distance
+I calculated the distance between examples as euclidean distance.
+I also normalized the data by dividing the value for each pixel by 255.
 ### Results
 I found k=7 to give the best results, by comparing few diffrent values end evaluating the results on a validation set created from 20% of test examples.
-I also normalized the data by dividing the value for each pixel by 255.
 I got a classification error of 0.1483, which means an accuracy of 0.8517.
+It's a result comparable to those on zalando research benchmark which have an average accuracy of 0.8543.
 ### Usage
-To use the algorithm
+To use the algorithm you will need these files: data, knn.py, fashion_knn.py and mnist_reader.py.
+Then just run the fashion_knn.py script.
 ## Convolutional neural network
 ### Methods
 I used a CNN of following architecture: